-Pastoral Care in Mental Health Crises: Supporting Congregants Through Anxiety and Depression
+Pastoral Care in Mental Health Crises: Supporting Congregants Through Anxiety, Depression, and Beyond

 Pastoral Psychology and Mental Health Ministry | Vol. 19, No. 1 (Spring 2024) | pp. 12-58